chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 - 2.4 Mhz antenna
 - Very nice aluminium case
 - Hardware (pole mount, spare glands, spare plugs)
-- Electronics with a Pi 3 CM
+- Electronics - Pi CM3
 - Has USB WiFi and Bluetooth

 They can be found on eBay for around $50.
 If you see one for sale for over a hundred, message the seller and offer them around $50.
 They need 12VDC barrel connector or POE, it draws too much for USB.
 It's also not great for solar power (12-15W) and not recommended.